department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/analytics-request-update-kpi-dashboard.md

 ---

-# Request an Update to Your Standardized KPI Dashboard
+# Request an update to your KPI Dashboard

 ## What this form is for

-Use this ticket template to request an update to your existing standardized KPI dashboard.
+Use this ticket template to request an update to your existing KPI dashboard.
 To request a new product be added to our dashboards, please use [Request a New Standardized KPI Dashboard template](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=joanneesteban&labels=analytics-insights%2C+analytics-request%2C+kpi-dashboard&template=analytics-request-kpi-dashboard.md&title=Analytics+KPI+dashboard+request+for+%5BTeam%5D).

-If the dashboard that needs updating and is not a standardized dashboard (also called an “edge case”), please reach out to the Platform Analytics & Insights team on #vfs-platform-support for more information about how to request changes.

 ### Expected delivery timelines